Why Do You Want to Leave Your Job?

 There is no right answer to this question, only wrong ones.
 You don’t need to make book out of this answer, just something short and positive is best.
 After all, it really does not matter to the interviewer, as long as you don’t say something foolish.
 The point here is to convey to the interviewer that you are not leaving because you are mad, tired, bored, overworked, underpaid, or job hopping, just that you are leaving your job because…

-Best answer to Why Do You Want to Leave Your Job
+Best answer to Why Do You Want to Leave Your Job – what are good reasons

 1. “I do enjoy working at my current job.
 The culture and the people make it a great place to work.
 But I’m looking for more responsibility with new and fresh challenges.
 I have worked on and successfully completed several projects from start to finish during the past two years.
 Currently, advancement opportunities are scarce at my current job.
 I don’t mind a slow down in pace from time to time, but it’s important to me to keep my career continually moving in a forward direction that is consistent with my career goals.”